sergepilipchuk/maui-tree-view/CS/TreeViewWithHierarchicalData/README.md

-# DevExpress .NET MAUI Tree View - Display Information from Hierarchical Data Structure
+# DevExpress .NET MAUI Tree View - Display Information from Hierarchical Data Structures

 This example displays information from a hierarchical data structure.
 The hierarchical data structure is a set of nested objects where a parent field contains child records.
 Refer to the following help topic for implementation details: [Tree View - Display Hierarchical Data](https://docs.devexpress.com/MAUI/404899/tree-view/display-hierarchical-data#hierarchical-data-structure)